Chocolate Strawberry Birds

 Ingredients

-• 1 Quart strawberries fresh, approximately 15 to 20
+• 1 Quart strawberries, fresh, 15 to 20

-• 4 Ounces chocolate semi-sweet or milk, chopped
+• 4 Ounces chocolate, semi-sweet or milk, chopped

-• 40 candy eyeballs 2 per strawberry
+• 40 candy eyes, 2 per strawberry

-• 40 sprinkles round orange, 2 per strawberry
+• 40 sprinkles, round orange, 2 per strawberry

 Instructions